Why would anyone fellowship online?

 But that tends to happen whenever something new is introduced to the Church.
 She has a tendency to wait until everyone else has accepted the new change and then She jumps on the bandwagon.
 (You should hear the way some pastors responded to their congregations being on social media...but I digress.)

-Earlier this year, I launched FKMinistries as a concept to my audience on Facebook.
-I introduced it as an online network or church for Believers who are ready to engage in this end-time revival and national reformation.
+A couple years ago, I launched my own version of a virtual church called FKMinistries.
+I introduced it as an online network for Believers who were ready to engage in this end-time revival and national reformation.

 To avoid losing my audience--because Facebook and other social media platforms have the power to shut any page down whenever they want--I decided to set up my social network, an "online church," to keep my audience nearby.

 As of today, FKMinistries no longer exists (largely because I intend to give my full support to my future husband's ministry).
 But it grew to over 300+ members within months.
 Each day, I delivered my teachings, which were housed on the blog.
 I shared video content.
 I held small group sessions, and more.